 You will be given a plastic swipe card with your tenant reference number on it.
 This allows you to make payments at all post offices and Allpay outlets.
-You can pay by cash or debit card.
+You can pay by cash, debit card or by cheque at the shopkeeper's discretion.
 We will give you a wallet to keep all your receipts in so that you have a record of your payments.

 If you lose your card, we will order a new one for you.
 It will be sent out the next day by first class mail.
-Your card can only be used to pay your rent, and is of no value to another person.
+Your card can only be used to pay your rent and is of no value to another person.